gokulg846/flight-tracker/README.md

    pip install kafka-python
    python3 producer.py

-4. **View dashboard** Head to http://localhost:3000 to view the map with live data.
+4. **View dashboard** Head to localhost site to view the map with live data.
+The current content configures the frontend to run on port 3000.

 ## 📂 Project Structure
 ```